 Let’s start with your master bedroom and bath.
 Because you will be spending so much time there, it should make you feel happy, comfortable, and pampered.
 The bedroom should have carefully placed windows for views and natural light.
 It might have a sitting area, and possibly a morning bar.
 A capacious walk-in closet and dressing room are must-haves, as is a spa-like bathroom.

 If you love soaking, by all means include a soaker tub, but don’t bother if it’s a trendy addition that you’d seldom use.
 A glass-enclosed, walk-in shower with multiple shower heads usually is high on homeowners’ lists, and don’t forget separate sinks and vanity areas, plenty of storage, and in-floor heat.
 Other possible luxury touches include towel warmers and high-end toilets.
+Click here to learn more about master bathroom must-haves.

 2. Creative Kid's Rooms